From Mozart to Falco

 The Vienna Opera Ball

-It is not only very classy to take part in the Vienna Opera Ball, but also very expensive; a box-seat could even cost 21000 €, which does not include the 290 € entrance fee and catering.
-It is not surprising that next to about 5000 guests, celebrities also like to visit this posh event.
-One of the most famous recurring guests of the ball is the Austrian entrepreneur Richard Lugner, who every year arrives to the ball with different dignitaries and celebrities, for example Pamela Anderson, Gina Lollobrigida, Sophia Loren, Roger Moore, Paris Hilton and Kim Kardashian.
+Attending the Vienna Opera Ball is not only a prestigious experience but also an expensive one.
+A box seat can cost up to €40,000, which does not include the €600 entrance fee or catering expenses.
+Given its exclusivity, it is no surprise that alongside the approximately 5,000 guests, numerous celebrities also attend.
+One of the most famous recurring guests is Austrian entrepreneur Richard Lugner, who each year arrives with a different distinguished guest or celebrity, including Pamela Anderson, Gina Lollobrigida, Sophia Loren, Roger Moore, Paris Hilton, and Kim Kardashian.

 Music Beyond the Magnificent Concert Halls